kasslent/clc-digital-skills/_lessons/module-6.2.md

     </body>
     </html>

-You might see the `type` attribute included as well.
-This was required before HTML5 was introduced.
+>You might see the `type` attribute included as well.
+This was required before HTML5 was introduced:

     <script type="text/javascript">
       // JavaScript here